sparklemotion/nokogiri.org/content/searching_a_xml_html_document.md

 to check out [this blog post][1] or send an email to the [mailing list][2], and we can help out.

+## But I'm Lazy and Don't Want to Deal With Namespaces!

+Lazy == Efficient, so no judgements. :)

-If you have an XML document with namespaces, but would prefer to ignore the namespaces and query it as if there were no namespaces, you can call [remove_namespaces][] on a nokogiri Document to remove all namespaces.
+If you have an XML document with namespaces, but would prefer to ignore them entirely (and query as if Tim Bray had never invented them), then you can call [remove_namespaces][] on an XML::Document to remove all namespaces.
 Of course, if the document had nodes with the same names but different namespaces, they will now be ambiguous.
+But you're lazy!
+You don't care!

   [1]: http://tenderlovemaking.com/2009/04/23/namespaces-in-xml/
   [2]: http://groups.google.com/group/nokogiri-talk